 Execute the Discovery Mission!
 It is time to let your Robot explore the Moon!
 You planned your route and practiced your commands.
-Now let's complete the mission.
-One team member will be responsible for delivering the commands.
-Another team member must use a stopwatch to time how long it takes for the Robot to make each movement to reach the Lunar ice sample.
-Record each time on the next page to compare how long the mission took for each team!
+Now complete the mission.
+Take the complete command sequence your team designed and cut each command out of the page as separate pieces of paper.
+Designate two team members to deliver the commands to the Robot and divide those sheets of paper amongst them.
+Another team member or your teacher can use a stopwatch to time how long it takes for the Robot to reach the Lunar ice sample.
+Record each team's time in the next page to compare how long the mission took for each team!

-TWOBITCIRCUS TWOBITCIRCUS.ORG
+TWO BIT CIRCUS FOUNDATION TWOBITCIRCUS.ORG